You’ll never forget a good sports coach.

 It doesn’t matter what stage in your coaching career, ongoing professional practice will help a sports coach stay on top of the latest industry developments, sector-specific research, and news coming from national governing bodies.

-Any reputable coaching qualification will provide excellent foundations in coach education, but they may wish to explore other areas of their role, taking more extended courses in behaviour management or leadership.
+Any reputable coaching qualification will provide excellent foundations in coach education, but they may wish to explore other areas of their role, taking more extended courses in behaviour management or leadership, even bringing life skills into sessions.

 Undertaking regular CPD is an important part of career progression.
 Coaches should sign up for training courses every few months to refresh their knowledge.